-Other than ASU 2014-09, there are no recently issued pronouncements that the Company has not already adopted or that have a material impact on the Company.
+Other than the pronouncements discussed above, there are no recently issued pronouncements that the Company has not already adopted or that have a material impact on the Company.

 Subsequent Events-The Company evaluates all events or transactions through the date of the related filing.
 During the period through the date of this filing, the Company did not have any material subsequent events that impacted its Consolidated Financial Statements.